kyegomez/zeta/docs/architecture.md

 ### 5. Hivemind Level

 **Overview:**
 At the Hivemind level, it's a multi-swarm setup, with an upper-layer orchestrator managing multiple swarm-level orchestrators.
-The Hivemind orchestrator is responsible for broader tasks like assigning macro-tasks to swarms, handling inter-swarm communications, and ensuring the overall system is functioning smoothly.
+The Hivemind orchestrator is responsible for broader tasks like assigning macro-tasks to zeta, handling inter-swarm communications, and ensuring the overall system is functioning smoothly.

 **Diagram:**
 ```